 1969 – The Stonewall Riots

-A series of violent demonstrations occurred during these Riots.
+A series of demonstrations occurred in retaliation to police raids on gay bars.
 Members of the LGBTQ+ community fought back against police raids on the Stonewall Inn in Manhattan, New York, USA.

 It is reported that the police attempted to make a series of arrests but patrons of the bar fought back.
 This was the start of what we now know as the modern LGBT movement and Pride marches in the US and around the world.